Open Accessibility Menu

 Related Testimonials

-• Shoulder Scope With Reconstruction "Dr. Petrie and his staff are very nice and professional."
+• Shoulder Scope With Reconstruction "Talking through all issues, concerns, and questions.
+Everyone was personable and professional."
 Provider: Russell S Petrie MD

 Patient Reviews are anonymous and provided through GetWell, a HIPAA compliant patient engagement tool.